 Wound Field Brushed

 The magnetic field for brush-type wound-field DC motors is produced by wire-wound poles on the stator.
 Current passing through the windings produces the magnetic field.
 The armature is similar to that on a permanent magnet motor.
 There are three types of wound-field DC motors, which define the technique used for producing the magnetic field: series-wound, shunt-wound, and compound and stabilized shunt-wound.

 The field winding connects in series with the armature winding.
 They are ideally suited for high-torque applications.
 Motor speed varies widely with a change of load, which causes the motor to overspeed when unloaded.
 Applications include metal rolling and traction drives.

 The motor field winding is connected in the shunt, or parallel, with the armature.
 Motor speed remains constant through normal load range.
 They may overspeed upon loss of shunt field power.
 Speed is adjusted by varying applied voltage to the armature.
 For applications requiring five or more horsepower.

 CWDC motors use both a series and a shunt field.
 Speed characteristic varies little with load, while having the ability to increase torque when heavily loaded.
 They have higher torque than shunt-wound and offer better speed control than series-wound.
 Applications include elevators and cranes.

 Brushless DC Motors

-Brushless DC motors also use permanent magnets, but the magnets are mounted on the rotor and the windings are in the stator.
+Brushless DC motors also use permanent magnets, but they are mounted on the rotor and the windings are in the stator.
 Brushless motors do not have a commutator or brushes.
-These motors have the capability to deliver rated torque at higher speeds than corresponding permanent magnet motors.
+They can deliver rated torque at higher speeds than corresponding permanent magnet motors.

 Advantages of Brushless DC Motors